bloomdata-com-my/datasets/README.md

 ## Step 1: ETL Process (Extract, Transform, Load)

-> Extracting data from CSV files, handling missing and duplicate values, transforming data, and storing it in a columnar-based database.
+> Extracting data from CSV files, cleaning data, transforming data, and storing it in a columnar-based database.

 ### ETL process for Large Language Model projects